-The projector has to be installed in a safe place to prevent stealing.
-If not, purchase a lock, like Kensington lock, to secure the projector.
+The projector has to be installed in a safe place to prevent theft.
+Otherwise, purchase a lock, such as the Kensington lock, to secure the projector.
 You can locate a Kensington lock slot on the rear side of the projector.
-See item 10 on page 9 for details.
+See item 10 on page 5 for details.

-A Kensington security cable lock is usually the combination of key(s) and lock.
-Refer to the lock's documentation about how to use it.
+A Kensington security cable lock is usually a combination of key(s) and the lock.
+Refer to the lock's documentation for finding out how to use it.